natefinch/lumberjack/README.md

     // is to retain all old log files (though MaxAge may still cause them to get
     // deleted.)
     MaxBackups int `json:"maxbackups" yaml:"maxbackups"`
+    //default is false
+    IsRollingByDate bool `json:"isRollingByDate" yaml:"isRollingByDate"`

+    //default is 0 ,retain all old log files rolling by date.
+MaxBackupRollingByDate is the maximum number of old log files rolling by date
+    // to retain.
+    MaxBackupRollingByDate int `json:"MaxBackupRollingByDate" yaml:"MaxBackupRollingByDate"`

     // LocalTime determines if the time used for formatting the timestamps in
     // backup files is the computer's local time.
 The default is to use UTC